 Here are your main options when it comes to ‘ukulele straps:

-A standard guitar strap is one of the most common options.
+A standard guitar strap is one of the most common options for ‘ukulele.
 It requires the installation of two strap buttons – one on the base of the neck, one on the “butt” end of the ‘ukulele.
 These are little metal or wood buttons held onto the ‘ukulele with a screw.
-A pickup jack can also act as the button on the end of the ‘ukulele.
+A pickup jack can also double as the button on the end of the ‘ukulele.
 A guitar strap can then be slipped over each button.
-James Hill rocks this kind of strap on his G-String ‘ukuleles.

-Standard straps are very comfortable and spread the weight of the instrument across your whole back and shoulder.
+James Hill rocks this kind of strap on his G-String ‘ukuleles.A standard ‘ukulele strap can be very comfortable and spread the weight of the instrument across your whole back and shoulder.
 The only downside is that many ‘ukuleles don’t balance as well as an electric guitar so you’ve got to be careful when you take your hands away from your instrument or it might fall forward.
+This can be helped by where you put the strap button on the neck heel.
+Some people put it pointing straight back at the player.
+I find this encourages the forward flop.
+Instead, I like the ‘ukulele strap button on the bottom of the neck heel, pointing in a downwards direction.

-Any guitar strap should work.
+Any adjustable guitar strap should work fine for ‘ukulele.
 Pick one that looks cool and give it a spin.
 Just by chance I ended up with a couple of the basic Ernie Ball ones.
 They are super plain, but come in cool colors and adjust just fine to ‘ukulele lengths.
-I even “bling”ed mine out with some retro buttons:

-Semi-Guitar Style Strap:
+Semi-Guitar Style ‘Ukulele Strap:

 This is an ‘ukulele-specific creation and is described as a “half strap”.
 One end of the strap fastens to the ‘ukulele’s headstock, the other, to various “anchor points” (your arm, waist, leg).
 The headstock gets supported by the strap, but the body is held up like normal with your strumming arm.
 Like the classical strap, it doesn’t require the installation of any buttons.